danylevych/AnaHiePro/README.md

 ### Nodes

 AnaHiePro has three types of nodes: Problem, Criteria (also DummyCriteria, which use for normalizing a model) and Alternative.
 All of them is inherited from abstract class `Node`.

+> **_NOTE:_** And we want to mentioned that each class which is inhereted from `Node` has an id field.

 #### Node class